JitseB/NPCLib/README.md

 ## Usage

-Developers are only allowed to use NPCLib if they acknowledge the author of NPCLib (JitseB) with a link to this repository in the description of their resource.
-NPCLib comes without warranty.
-I (JitseB) cannot be held responsible for any damage.
-You may open an [issue](https://github.com/JitseB/npclib/issues) if you are experiencing issues with NPCLib.
+NPCLib is licensed under the [MIT license](https://github.com/JitseB/npclib/blob/master/LICENSE.md).
+Developers are free to use NPCLib for both private and commercial use.
+Though, it would be nice to acknowledge me.

 You (the developer) can also contact me if you wish to be added to the list below.